How to stop fruit fly in your home garden

 Step 1: Keep home-grown fruit and vegetables on your property

-If you are in an outbreak area, you must not remove fresh home-grown fruit, fruiting vegetables or garden waste from your property.
+If you are in an outbreak or suspension area, you must not remove fresh home-grown fruit, fruiting vegetables or garden waste from your property.

 You cannot take fresh, home-grown fruit in lunch boxes for work or school.

 You can still eat, cook or preserve them.
-Items that have been cooked or preserved are allowed to be removed from the outbreak area.
+Items that have been cooked or preserved can be removed from the outbreak area.

 If in a suspension area, reduce or stop the movement of your fresh home-grown fruit or fruiting vegetables from your property (and do not remove them from the suspension area).
 The less movement of home-grown fruit, the less risk of potential spread of fruit fly.
 You can still eat, cook or preserve them.